GoldOne/See-pei-pei/loa/README.md

 last - display login and logout information about users and terminals.
 ```
-We will be focusing on analysing the output of `last 每a`.
+We will be focusing on analysing the output of `last -a`.

 Here go two typical lines of output.